-Taking into consideration the risks of continuing the search versus the risk of potentially causing other damage to her heart, the medical advice given at that time was not to continue with the search so an ablation could not be performed.
-If the electrical pathway could have been found and successfuly ablated, Eloise could have been potentially been 'cured'.
+Taking into consideration the risks of continuing the search for this pathway, versus the risk of potentially causing other damage to her heart, the medical advice given at that time was to discontinue with the search, so an ablation was not be performed.
+If the electrical pathway had been found and been successfully ablated, Eloise could have potentially been 'cured'.

 Despite this, following the operation Eloise was given medical clearance to continue the active life she led and to carry on with her love for competitive swimming.